 Editor’s Note: This post was written by Tiffany from Mommy Methodology.
-To find out more about Tiffany, please visit her website here and her contributor page here at Our Small Hours.
+To find out more about Tiffany, please visit her website here.
 Be sure to follow Mommy Methodology on social media: Facebook, G+ and Pinterest.

 Can We End the Home School Debate?

 Decades ago I was home schooled during my middle school years.
 The school district in which we lived had a sub-par education system.
 I literally finished the same curriculum courses in a matter of a few weeks that it took the public schoolers a full semester to complete.
 Despite flourishing academically at home, a debate raged within the community and within our extended family.
 Home school was anathema, ridiculed.
 Questions abounded:

 - What about socialization?

 - How could my mother teach subjects she’d not mastered?